google/WebFundamentals/src/content/en/updates/2015/11/app-shell.md

 Application shell architectures comes with several benefits but only makes sense for some classes of applications.
 The model is still young and it will be worth evaluating the effort and overall performance benefits of this architecture.

-In our experiments, we took advantage of template sharing between the client and server to minimise the work of building two application layers.
+In our experiments, we took advantage of template sharing between the client and server to minimize the work of building two application layers.
 This ensures progressive enhancement is still a first-class citizen.

 If you’re already considering using service workers in your app, take a look at the architecture and evaluate if it makes sense for your own projects.

 _With thanks to our reviewers: Jeff Posnick, Paul Lewis, Alex Russell, Seth Thompson, Rob Dodson, Taylor Savage and Joe Medley._

+{% include "web/_shared/helpful.html" %}
+{% include "web/_shared/rss-widget-updates.html" %}